Tromelin Island: Fauna and flora

-Flora is poorly developed due to weather conditions and lack of fresh water.
+Flora are poorly developed due to weather conditions and lack of fresh water.
 With the exception of two or three months in summer, this flat island is swept day and night by heavy winds that are sustained in winter.
 In summer, it can suffer the onslaught of cyclones and tropical storms.

 There is only grass and brush (low shrubs) present on the island.
-Veloutaries (Heliotropium foertherianum) and purslane (Portulaca oleracea), with growth shaped by a dominant east winds are present everywhere on the island.
+Veloutaries (Heliotropium foertherianum) and purslane (Portulaca oleracea), with growth shaped by dominant east winds, are present everywhere on the island.

-The fauna consists mainly of hermit crabs (Paguroidea), seabirds, and sea turtles for which the island is an important nesting place.
+The fauna consist mainly of hermit crabs (Paguroidea), seabirds, and sea turtles for which the island is an important nesting place.
 The green turtle (Chelonia mydas) is mainly encountered and, to a lesser extent, the hawksbill sea turtle.

 The waters are rich with fish.
 The French Coral Reef Initiative (IFRECOR) has identified 26 species of corals.
 Allochthonous species were introduced on the island during the various shipwrecks: rats, mice and rabbits.
 The latter were decimated in 1986 by cyclone Erinesta.

 Important bird area

 The island has been identified as an Important Bird Area (IBA) by BirdLife International because of its significance as a seabird breeding site.
 Both masked (with up to 250 pairs) and red-footed boobies (up to 180 pairs) nest on the island.
 Sulidae populations have seriously declined in the western Indian Ocean with those on Tromelin among the healthiest remaining.

 The island's masked boobies are of the western Indian Ocean subspecies (Sula dactylatra melanops), of which Tromelin is a stronghold.
 The red-footed boobies constitute the only polymorphic population in the region, indicating its biogeographical isolation.
 Both great and lesser frigatebirds used to nest on the island.
-The breeding populations of both birds have since been extirpated, although they continue to use the island for roosting.
+The breeding populations of both birds had been extirpated, though that has changed.

+Invasive rats that arrived on Tromelin Island centuries ago with the wreck of a slave ship decimated the island's seabird population.
+By the time eradication efforts began in 2005, only two booby species remained.
+Despite the lack of any active restoration actions after the eradication of rats, and the remoteness of the island, 17 years after rat eradication, the seabird community increased from two to seven breeding species, and from 353 to 4758 breeding pairs (total for all species).